EFFIGIES and MARKERS

 In 1559, in the first years of Queen Elizabeth's reign in England, a Welshman named Humphrey Llwyd published Cronica Walliae, a history of Wales that included a legend that Prince Madog ap Owain of Gwynedd had tired of fraternal fighting for the Welsh crown after Owain died in 1170, and had sailed away to discover America.
 He formed a colony of Welsh people among Native Americans.
 He returned to Wales and brought another ship of Welsh people and supplies back to North America.
 After that, there was no report of him.

 Politically, this colonization by a Welsh prince could mean that Spain's claim on the New World through Cristobal Colon (Columbus) would be negated and the British could lay claim to the continent by right of first discovery 300 years before Columbus.
 Don't forget that Spain and England were enemies, mostly over Catholic/Protestant issues, but also over trade.
 The story grew in the 1700s, with the addition that this tribe of Welsh Indians had beards.
 A legend grew that Madog's people had built stone structures like a castle, laid out streets, and eventually had children with the Indians.
 Early explorers were supposed to have met Indians who could understand or speak Welsh.
 The thought was that Madog had sailed west to America and north on the Mississippi River and his colony had integrated with and become the Mandan tribe of North Dakota.
-There is, of course, no evidence or slight possibility that a Prince Madog ever came to America, but why would that stop a Welsh storyteller from promoting the myth on a long winter's evening?
+There is, of course, no evidence or even a slight possibility that a Prince Madog ever came to America, but why would that stop a Welsh storyteller from promoting the myth on a long winter's evening?
 The tale was told for more than 300 years.
 Even Thomas Jefferson told Merriwether Lewis to investigate whether this story was a possibility, in 1803.

 In 1733, when Rev. Jenkins was 54 years old, he and some colleagues wrote a letter to the British Missionary Society, which is contained in the 1770 Baptist history book.
 This is the explanation of the letter, and the letter itself.